cryptohackathon/MINI-FE/README.md

 [cifer]: https://github.com/fentec-project/CiFEr

 ### Applications to Secure Grading
-We show the practicality  of this approach by presenting a demo for an application of MINI-FE to an online Hackaton.
+We show the practicality of our systems by presenting a demo for an application of MINI-FE to an online Hackaton.
 In an online Hackaton there are N Judges who have to assign a grade to each Hackaton's candidate.
 Each judge can cast his/her grade, where the grade is an integer from 0 to 2 (our system can be easily extended to allow larger ranges), with 0 being reject, 1 borderline, 2 accept.
 From each Judge's ciphertext the average grade for the candidate can be computed.
 Each ciphertext individually does not reveal the grade of the judge so the judge's privacy is preserved.